-18. DISPUTE RESOLUTION
+22. DISPUTE RESOLUTION

-18.1 Whenever possible, an attempt shall be made to settle any dispute arising from the interpretation or execution of a contract by informal negotiations between the supplier or service provider and the Project Manager.
+22.1 Whenever possible, an attempt shall be made to settle any dispute arising from the interpretation or execution of a contract by informal negotiations between the supplier or service provider and the Project Manager.
 If informal negotiations are unsuccessful in settling disputes, these should be escalated to the Executive Director to consider for recommendation to the Secretary-General in terms of the General Conditions of Contract.

-19. RISK MANAGEMENT
+23. RISK MANAGEMENT

-- 19.1 Risk analysis and risk management is carried out under policies approved by International IDEA. - 19.2 There are a variety of risks inherent in the procurement process.
+- 23.1 Risk analysis and risk management is carried out under policies approved by International IDEA. - 23.2 There are a variety of risks inherent in the procurement process.
 The impact of any unwanted event occurring and the likelihood of that happening will vary depending on the nature and value of the procurement.
 Staff Members involved in procurement are required to consider risk when planning procurement processes, and in the management of contracts.
+There are also risks of damage to the Institute's credibility, reputation and funding if the task is not delivered excellently and on time.

-20. POLICY CONTROLS
+24. POLICY CONTROLS

-- 20.1 This Procurement Policy supersedes all previous Procurement Policies and may be amended from time to time as deemed necessary to reflect changes in best procurement practice. - 20.2 The Policy is established under the framework of International IDEA's Finance Regulations.
-In accordance with section 8.1 of the Finance Regulations, the Secretary-General has the ultimate authority in relation to the policy and may delegate authority as required. - 20.3 Interpretation authority contained in the Procurement Policy is vested in the Executive Director, who has the authority to rule on any cases of ambiguity in the interpretation and application of the Policy. - 20.4 International IDEA as a whole is responsible for executing this policy.
-The Executive Director must report on the policy and specific problems experienced in its implementation as required and is authorized to propose standard operating procedures in support of this policy if required. - 20.5 Sanctions may be imposed in terms of the Disciplinary Procedure on any Staff Member that fails to comply with this policy. - 20.6 No amendment(s) may be made to any section of this policy without following the appropriate procedures. - 20.7 Any deviation from this policy must be expressly approved in writing by the Secretary General or his/her delegate. - 20.8 This policy was approved on 2 December 2021 and will be of immediate effect applying to all new contracts or extensions after that date.
+- 24.1 This Procurement Policy supersedes all previous Procurement Policies and may be amended from time to time as deemed necessary to reflect changes in best procurement practice. - 24.2 The Policy is established under the framework of International IDEA's Financial Regulations.
+In accordance with section 7.1 of the Financial Regulations, the Secretary-General has the ultimate authority in relation to the policy and may delegate authority as required. - 24.3 Interpretation authority contained in the Procurement Policy is vested in the Executive Director, who has the authority to rule on any cases of ambiguity in the interpretation and application of the Policy. - 24.4 International IDEA as a whole is responsible for executing this policy.
+The Executive Director must report on the policy and specific problems experienced in its implementation as required and is authorized to propose standard operating procedures in support of this policy if required. - 24.5 Sanctions may be imposed in terms of the Disciplinary Procedure on any Staff Member that fails to comply with this policy. - 24.6 No amendment(s) may be made to any section of this policy without following the appropriate procedures. - 24.7 Any deviation from this policy must be expressly approved in writing by the Secretary General or their delegate. - 24.8 This policy was approved on 25 January 2024 and will be of immediate effect applying to all new contracts or extensions after that date.

-21. GLOSSARY OF TERMS AND DEFINITIONS
+25. GLOSSARY OF TERMS AND DEFINITIONS